bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Coreset/index.md

 osmium export liechtenstein-latest.osm.pbf -o liechtenstein-latest.geojson
 ```

-The following command is to run the python script to generate the coreset:
+The following command is to run the Python script to generate the coreset:

 ```bash